-A quick bit of background, since it may be that you, like me, do not know a ton about Sikhs.
-You probably know that they’re the guys who wear turbans, don’t shave, and consistently get mistaken for Muslim — usually by ignorant morons who are trying to start something.
-Frustrating as that is, douchebags attacking them for virtually no reason is something that Sikhs have had to live with for the majority of the religion’s existence.
+But let’s take a step back and take a look at the history of the Sikhs.
+You probably know that they’re the men who wear turbans, don’t shave, and consistently get mistaken for Muslims by ignorant morons.
+Frustrating as that is, jerks attacking them for virtually no reason is something that Sikhs have had to live with for the majority of their religion’s existence.
 Exhibit A: the Mughal Empire.

-Unfortunately, by the time this story begins, the Mughals were being ruled by Aurangzeb, who was neither peaceful nor understanding.
-He was particularly aggressive towards the Sikhs, partly because of religious reasons, partly because the Sikhs weren’t down with the caste system.
-In fact, the Sikhs were egalitarian in general, with women considered equals to men.
+Unfortunately, by the time our story begins, the Mughals were being ruled by Aurangzeb, who was neither peaceful nor understanding.
+He was particularly aggressive toward the Sikhs, partly for religious reasons, and partly because the Sikhs weren’t down with the caste system.
+In fact, the Sikhs were egalitarian in general and considered women equal to men.

 Mai Bhago lived in a peaceful rural town with her parents.
-She spent a lot of time with her dad, who, in their daddy-daughter hangouts, taught her what any good father should: how to be a devoted Sikh, how to ride a horse, and how to kill anyone who starts shit with you.
-All of these came in handy just a few years later, when the leader of the Sikh, Guru Gobind Singh Ji, founded the Khalsa—the warrior-saints.
+She spent a lot of time with her dad, who, during their daddy-daughter hangouts, taught her what any good father should: how to be a devoted Sikh, how to ride a horse, and how to kill anyone who starts a fight with you.
+All of these skills came in handy just a few years later when the leader of the Sikh, Guru Gobind Singh Ji, founded the Khalsa—the warrior-saints.

 Mai Bhago was one of the first to get down on that.

-The following years were very difficult on the Sikhs, with the Mughals waging nonstop warfare on the Guru.
+The following years were very difficult on the Sikhs as the Mughals waged nonstop warfare on the guru.
 As tough as it was on him, it was arguably tougher on his warriors, holed up in fortress after fortress, eventually subsisting on nothing but nuts and leaves.
-After months of this, with heavy hearts, forty of them forsook the religion and left the Khalsa, in order to return to their normal lives.
+After months of this, 40 of them, with heavy hearts, forsook the religion and left the Khalsa in order to return to their normal lives.

-Mai Bhago was having none of that.
-Upon hearing about the forty deserters, she rode to every city around and got all of the women to refuse any hospitality to them.
-She even rounded up a group of women to take up arms in the deserters’ place—telling the forty to either stay behind and look after the children or sack up and fight.
-Suitably ashamed by this, the forty deserters had a change of heart and decided to rejoin the Guru’s cause.
+Mai Bhago was not on board with that decision.
+Upon hearing about the 40 deserters, she rode to every nearby city and convinced all the local women to refuse them hospitality.
+She even rounded up a group of women to take up arms in the deserters’ place—telling the 40 to either stay behind and look after the children or sack up and fight.
+Suitably ashamed by this, the 40 deserters had a change of heart.

-Just in time, too, because as the forty (plus Mai Bhago) were riding back to the Guru, the Mughals were making another assault on his stronghold.
-The size of the army is difficult to determine from historical records, with the only source I can find claiming the Mughals had ten thousand men, which seems a bit ridiculous.
+This happened just in time, because as the 40 (plus Mai Bhago) were riding back to the guru, the Mughals were making another assault on the guru’s stronghold.
+The size of the army is difficult to determine from historical records, with the only source claiming the Mughals had 10,000 men, which seems a bit ridiculous.
 In any event, it is agreed that the Sikhs were massively outnumbered.

-On December 29, 1705, the forty-one Sikhs rushed in to cut off the Mughals anyway.
-They did several clever things in and leading up to the battle:
+On December 29, 1705, the 41 Sikhs rushed in to cut off the Mughals anyway.
+They did several clever things leading up to and during the battle:

-1) Positioned themselves in front of the Khirdana reservoir, the only source of water for miles around, and defended it viciously.
+They positioned themselves in front of the Khidrana reservoir, the only source of water for miles around, and defended it viciously.

-2) Laid sheets across bushes everywhere, giving the appearance of tents—and then hid in nearby bushes, ambushing the Mughals when they started attacking the empty “tents”.
+They laid sheets across bushes everywhere, giving the appearance of tents—and then hid nearby, ambushing the Mughals when they started attacking the empty “tents.”

-3) Kicked up a colossal amount of dust, attracting the attention of the retreating Guru —who proceeded to unleash an incessant barrage of arrows from a nearby hill upon the Mughals.
+They kicked up a colossal amount of dust, attracting the attention of the retreating guru—who proceeded to unleash an incessant barrage of arrows from a nearby hill upon the Mughals.

 Eventually the Mughals, battered and thirsty, withdrew.
-All forty of the deserters died in that battle, as did a large number of Mughal soldiers.
+All 40 of the deserters died in that battle, as did a large number of Mughal soldiers.
 Mai Bhago was the only Sikh survivor.
-From there, she became bodyguard to the Guru.
-She outlived him and later died of old age herself.
-The Mughal Empire under Aurangzeb’s leadership began a slow decline and died out a bit over a century later.
+From there, she became bodyguard to the guru.
+She outlived him and later died of old age.
+The Mughal Empire under Aurangzeb’s leadership began a slow decline and petered out over a century later.
 The Sikh religion continues strong to this day.
-Mai Bhago’s spear and gun can still be found in Sikh museums, and her house has been converted into a Gurudwara (a Sikh place of worship).
+Mai Bhago’s spear and gun can still be found in Sikh museums, and her house has been converted into a gurudwara (Sikh place of worship).

 - She is depicted here not just wearing the traditional Khalsa clothing, but that of the Nihang, an elite warrior Khalsa sect.
 This outfit includes a variety of bladed weapons (the Guru was known to have five weapons on him at all times), electric blue robes, steel-wrapped turbans, and steel bangles about the wrist.
 I am unsure if she was technically Nihang, but for damn sure she had their spirit.